Flight-Free-UK/flight_free_uk_website/README.md

 There is currently very little javascript and so all of it is inline in the HTML templates.

+### Lambda Functions

+We're using Lambda function for the pledge form.
+These are edited via the functions directory and transpiled into the lambda directory.
+These functions use environment variables that are set locally via the .env file.
+There is an example of this file '.env.example' that can be copied to .env for local testing.
+You wil need to replace the <API_KEY> & <MAIL_LIST_ID> with the correct key and id from mailchimp.

+You can test the development environment by running `netlify dev`

 ## Deployment

 Once you've tested your changes locally and are happy for them to go live,